INBMA0433L/notes-2025/README.md

 1. You must be able to use the `ROLLBACK` and `COMMIT` statements.
 1. You must be able to use basic `UPDATE` statements.
 1. You must be able to use subselect-based `UPDATE` statements.
+1. You must be able to use basic `DELETE` statements.
+1. You must be able to use subselect-based `DELETE` statements.
+1. You must be able to use manually cascaded `DELETE` statements.